 Step 2: Positioning and attachment of poles for the wheel and shifter.

-Next, carefully position and attach the poles for the wheel and shifter, ensuring they are within easy reach from the driver’s seat.
+Then, carefully install the poles for both the wheel and the shifter so that they are easily accessible from the driver’s seat.

 Step 3: Introducing the movable wheel-plate.